tianyang1027/CIP/README.md

 ## Prerequisites

-- Visual Studio code with python 3.11 +
+- Visual Studio Code with Python 3.11 +

 ## Build and debug steps